xmartlabs/xmartlabs.github.io/_posts/2015-04-16-OSS-Culture.md

 author: Martin Barreto
 categories: OSS
 author_id: mtnBarreto
+description: At Xmartlabs we make use of a lot of open source projects.
+When we face a no domain-based problem we try to find out a robust OSS project to solve it.
+If we find one that fits the app needs, we contribute over it making feature suggestions, reporting bugs or making pull requests.
 ---

 Since the past two years we have been in the world of OSS releasing different projects and contributing to community projects through bug reports and fixes, you can check out all our projects at [Xmartlabs Github account](https://github.com/xmartlabs?utf8=%E2%9C%93&query=+only%3Asources+).